kenlim/fresh-tabula-js/README.md

 ### Options

-Options mimic [`tabula-java`](https://github.com/tabulapdf/tabula-java#usage-examples) with some exceptions, such as the inability to write the output to file.
+Options are passed through to [`tabula-java`](https://github.com/tabulapdf/tabula-java#usage-examples) with some exceptions, such as the inability to write the output to file (`-o`).
 Extracted data is available through callbacks, streams, and return values.

-Options are passed to APIs via plain objects.
+Options are structured as a plain object.

 | Key | Type | Default | Description |
 | - | - | - | - |